gopereza/beginendmatcher/README.md

-# beginendmatcher
+# Begin-end matcher

-Match value by prefixes and suffixes
+Match string value by prefixes and suffixes